THE LAW OF TOTAL TRICKS - a bidding tool for decision

 I Fought the Law of Total Tricks" that consider the accuracy of the Law of Total Tricks good only 35% - 40% of the deals.

-Of course, the Law need adjustment sometimes:
+Of course, the Law needs adjustment sometimes:

 - less 1 trick when trump honors is not solid and the others suits are not well divided as observed in the bidding